 Storing Bulbs

 Bare bulbs can be stored for several weeks prior to planting.
 Store them in a ventilated bag in your refrigerator.
 You also have the option to pot your bulbs if you have an old refrigerator, root cellar or cool basement to store them in.
 If you use the refrigerator to cool your bulbs, be sure to cover them with a plastic bag with a few breathing holes punched into it to allow air to the planting site.
-Bagged or potted bulbs need to be stored for 12 weeks at a temperature below 48 degrees and then brought into a warmer temperature.
+Bagged or potted bulbs need to be stored for 12 weeks at a temperature below 48 degrees and then brought to a warmer temperature.

 Blooming